 The British Virgin Islands (BVI) are part of a volcanic archipelago located east of Puerto Rico and the U.S. Virgin Islands.
 The BVI comprises four main islands and about thirty smaller ones, many of which are still uninhabited.
+Discover what these islands have to offer through BVI yacht charters and explore the waters.
 The mix of man-made decadence and untouched natural beauty has made the BVI one of the best destinations to travel to within the Caribbean.
 The areas inviting turquoise blue water, bountiful coral reefs, and sun-bleached sand beaches will make any vacation unforgettable.
+Get unrivaled access to the waters with private yachts in BVI and go at your own pace.

 The largest island is Tortola and is home to the capital of BVI, Road Town.
 Tortola is not like most capital cities; it is the perfect location to relax and unwind.
 The island’s cobblestone pathways and winding walkways make it the ideal place to explore and go shopping, especially since it is home to many boutiques and small gift stores.
 Like all the islands in the BVI, Tortola has some stunning beaches, including Smuggler’s Cove and Cane Garden Bay.
 Anegada Island is known as one of the best places to go scuba diving or snorkeling.
+BVI catamaran charters offer a wide array of activities, so don’t wait to include them in your itinerary.
 If you are looking to get lost in nature, this is the place for you.
 Jost van Dyke may be small in size, but it is the ideal place to go if you are looking for a place to party.
 Make sure to head over to the Soggy Dollar Bar in White Bay to try the famous rum cocktail known as the Painkiller.
 Last, Virgin Gorda is the third-largest island in the BVI and is known for its luxury resorts and exclusive yacht clubs.

 One of the main draws of BVI is the sheer number of islands located within the archipelago.
 Travelers can spend the day on the beach on Jost Van Dyke before enjoying a sunset drink at Pirates Bight on Norman Island before heading to the Cooper Island Beach Club for dinner.
-Island hopping is a must in the BVI, so that is why chartering a yacht in the British Virgin Islands is a great option.
-In the end, the possibilities are endless, so whatever type of vibe you're looking for, BVI has something perfect for you.
+Island hopping is a must in the BVI, so that is why British Virgin Island charters is a great option.
+In the end, the possibilities are endless, so whatever type of vibe you’re looking for, BVI has something perfect for you.

 The islands are known as one of the best sailing destinations and as a result, chartering a boat is one of the best ways to explore the BVI.
 Chartering a yacht in the British Virgin Islands gives you the freedom to take your time to explore each of the many islands within this archipelago and anchor down wherever you want.